mendix/docs/content/refguide/javascript-actions.md

 #### 2.2.3 Category

 Use categories to keep parameters apart in a [JavaScript Action Call](javascript-action-call).
-Categories are useful for making logical groups of parameters when your project has several parameters.
+Categories are useful for making logical groups of parameters when your app has several parameters.
 If you do not specify a category, the parameter will appear in the **Input** group.

 #### 2.2.4 Description

-For projects with several parameters, descriptions serve as useful reminders of parameters' exact purposes.
-Descriptions also allow you to describe your parameters to project collaborators.
+For apps with several parameters, descriptions serve as useful reminders of parameters' exact purposes.
+Descriptions also allow you to describe your parameters to app collaborators.
 Descriptions may contain both upper- and lower-case letters, numbers, and symbols.

 ### 2.3 Return Type